Cayley Graph Propagation

 where $\lambda_1$ is the second-smallest eigenvalue or spectral gap of the normalised graph Laplacian ${\bf L}(G)$.
 In Figure~\ref{fig:expansion_properties}, we use the lower bound from the Cheeger constant; the figure illustrates that the complete Cayley graph structure exhibits the most desirable Cheeger constant (or higher spectral gap).
 In turn, it is observed that the most unfavourable scenario occurs for a truncated Cayley graph just beyond the range of the proceeding graph, as derived from the \emph{special linear group} $\mathrm{SL}(2,\mathbb{Z}_n)$.

 \paragraph{Diameter} The diameter of a graph influences the effectiveness of traversal between nodes.
-A lower diameter facilitates a more efficient graph structure, enabling nodes to reach each other in a shorter number of hops.
+Intuitively, a lower diameter facilitates a more efficient graph structure, enabling nodes to reach each other in a shorter number of hops.
 Our constructed Cayley graph with $|V|$ nodes has a low diameter, requiring only $O(log(|V(G_i)|)$ (\cite{deac2022expander}, Theorem 5) steps to globally propagate information.
-This coincides with the work of \citet{di2023over}, as they prove that over-squashing occurs between nodes with a high commute-time.
-Due to expander graphs having a low diameter, any node within the graph can reach another node in a short number of hops.
 The results in Figure \ref{fig:expansion_properties} in relation to the diameter correlate with those shown for the Cheeger constant; the lower diameter is at each complete Cayley graph structure.